vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 **2. If the team vanishes, can the project continue?**

 The protocol can continue operating normally in the absence of the team, but there would be no way to update the system or respond to an emergency.
-With the DAO being recently launched, there is still no direct way for tokenholder to directly assert control over the protocol.
+Although the DAO has been recently launched, there is still no direct way for tokenholders to directly assert control over the protocol.

 ### Economic Factors